mythril-forge/homebrew-spells/spells/cantrips/guidance.md

 **Range:** touch

-**Tags:** verbal, somatic, concentration
+**Tags:** verbal, somatic, material, concentration

+**Material Components:** a pendant of an eye or hand

 ---

 ## Description
-You touch one willing creature granting it a mote of divine energy.
-Once before the spell ends, the target can use this mote of energy when they make an attack roll or ability check once before the spell ends.
-Doing so grants them a bonus `1d4` to their roll.
+You touch one willing creature.
+A mote of divine energy enters its chest.
+Once before the spell ends, the target can choose to use the power of this mote when they make an ability check.
+Doing so grants it a bonus `1d4` on their roll.
+It can add the bonus before or after making the ability check.
 The spell then ends.

 ---

 **Classes:** cleric, druid, artificer

 **Sources:** PHB, page 248

+**Quality Assurance:** :star: personal pass